pyaesone17/urener/readme.md

 #### DNS rule validation
 By default the application will validate whether provided redirect url is existed on realword or not.
 To disable that feature, simply set false on .env.
+(Please not that DNS checking is disabled by default in Testing environment)

 DNS_CHECK=false